Why Choose CHOP Neonatal Intensive Care

 Our recognized excellence

-Neonatology at Children's Hospital of Philadelphia (CHOP) is consistently ranked among the top three programs in the nation by U.S. News & World Report’s ratings of Best Children's Hospitals.
+Neonatology at Children's Hospital of Philadelphia (CHOP) is consistently ranked among the top programs in the nation by U.S. News & World Report’s ratings of Best Children's Hospitals.
 The division has been noted for the exemplary reputation of its physicians, superior nurse/patient ratios and availability of multidisciplinary specialists.

 Our specialized programs